By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Appendix C: Use Cases

-(For all use cases below, the System is the IchiFund
+(For all use cases below, the System is the IchiFund and the Actor is the user, unless specified otherwise)

 Use case: Set current wealth